Creator13/mapsnap/README.md

 If your coordinates contain spaces, be sure to surround them with double quotes.

 You can also copy the coordinates from the url.
 Mind that these are the coordinates of the center of the portion of the map you're viewing, so this method can be a little more tricky.
-Replace the slash between the coordinates with a comma, a space, or a semicolon.

 #### **Zoom level**
 The zoom level can be found in the url on openstreetmap.com.
 Navigate to a place and zoom to the level you want, then look at the url: